 During one fitness instructor workshop, about 30 participants with no symptoms trained intensely for four hours, according to research published by the CDC.
 Eight participants later tested positive, and more than 100 new cases of coronavirus were traced back to that fitness workshop.

-To help mitigate the risk, many gyms are now limiting capacity.
-Some are providing members with disinfectant sprays to sanitize equipment.
+To help mitigate the risk, many gyms are limiting capacity or requiring masks.

 “With all the heavy breathing, you may even want to double the usual 6 feet to 12 feet, just to be safe,” CNN Chief Medical Correspondent Dr. Sanjay Gupta said.

 Doctors say wearing eye protection (in addition to face masks) could help some people, but it’s not necessary for everyone.

 Teachers who have younger students in the classroom are “likely to be in environments where children might pull down their masks, or not be very compliant with them,” epidemiologist Saskia Popescu said.
 “There is concern that you could get respiratory droplets in the eyes.”

 If you’re a health care worker or taking care of someone at home who has coronavirus, it’s smart to wear eye protection, said Dr. Thomas Steinemann, clinical spokesperson for the American Academy of Ophthalmology.